ElenaMikhaleva/QA_Phonebook/docs/STD.md

 ## Log in API

-Detailed test cases are written not for all Log in API tests to avoid duplication.<br>
+Detailed test cases are written not for all tests to avoid duplication.<br>

 ### Positive tests